Confessions of a Rector’s Warden

 Gratus Omni Die!

 You’ve heard of carpe diem , right?
 Latin for “seize the day.”
 People quote it like it’s a verse from the Bible.
 But guess what—it’s not in there.
 Go ahead—try to find it!
 But there’s a bigger problem with it: seize the day assumes this world is all there is.
 So, grab what you can, while you can.
 Really?
 If this world is all there is, why bother seizing anything?
-So this Thanksgiving, I want to propose something better—just as memorable, but with a different starting po
+So I want to propose something better—just as memorable, but with a different starting point.
+Carpe diem sa

 Whitney T. Kuniholm